MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Introduction

-Since it is rigorous to expect all users to have the medical knowledge to provide points in target regions or frame out target regions only given raw images, the pivotal challenge becomes the design of a prompt-free architecture for SAM.
-Simultaneously, we observe that the image encoder employs the Vision Transformer~(ViT)~\cite{dosovitskiy2020image} pre-trained with masked auto-encoder~\cite{he2022masked} as the backbone.
-Capitalizing on ViT's representation capabilities, the image encoder extracts essential features of the images with a series of transformer blocks.
-To address the critical issue of prompt-free usage, we introduce a prompt generator that leverages multiple levels of feature maps extracted from the image encoder.
-This prompt generator generates a set of auxiliary binary masks and bounding boxes as prompts, obviating the need for manual prompts.
+Fortunately, our proposed SAM-based MaskSAM addresses the above issues, exhibits medical segmentation challenges, and achieves state-of-the-art performance for the AMOS22 challenge.
+To address the extra prompt requirements, we initially designed a prompt-free architecture for SAM.
+We observe that the image encoder employs the Vision Transformer~(ViT)~\cite{dosovitskiy2020image} pre-trained with masked auto-encoder~\cite{he2022masked} as the backbone.
+Capitalizing on ViT's representation capabilities, the image encoder extracts essential features of images with a series of transformer blocks.
+To address the critical issue of prompt-free usage, we introduce a prompt generator that uses multiple levels of feature maps extracted from the image encoder.
+The prompt generator generates a set of auxiliary binary masks and bounding boxes as prompts, obviating the need for manual prompts.
 This innovative approach effectively resolves the requirements for extra prompts.

 To enable the prediction of semantic labels, the prompt generator simultaneously produces a set of auxiliary classifier tokens.
 However, there are no classifier tokens in the mask decoder to output class predictions.
 Inspired by MaskFormer~\cite{cheng2021per}, we design global learnable classifier tokens, which are summed by auxiliary classifier tokens to each predicted binary mask corresponding to one specific class, in the mask decoder.